dbayardAWS/EMRintro/L3b-SparkMonitor.md

 ## Check status and logs on Spark UI

-Spark UI displays useful information about the application you submit on Amazon EMR.
+The Spark History Server UI displays useful information about the Spark applications you submit on Amazon EMR.

 * Click on the Summary tab and then on the Spark history server UI link